 Quotation Who says it?
 What does this tell us about their character?

-' Fair is foul and the fair .' foul is The Witches The witches are used at the beginning of the play to show that things are not as they see.
+'Fairisfoul and foul isfair' The Witches The witches are used at the beginning of the play to show that things are not as they see.
 The dualism in this statement shows appearance is not always reality.

-'Stars your, see my black and desires.'

-'I do thy nature, It is too fu

-'The raven himself is of under my battlements.'

-'I have no to prick the s

-'Is this a which I see me.' before
+'Stars your, let not see my black and desires.'
+'I do thy nature, It is too full o'th' of human' 'The raven himself is that croaks the fatal of Duncan under my battlements.'
+'I have no to prick the sides of my, but only vaulting' 'Is this a which I see before me.'

 'I fear thou play'dst most for't.'

 'We have the snake, not killed it.'

 'Thou canst not I did it.
 Never thy locks at me.'

-' damned'
+'damned'

 'Tomorrow and and, creeps in this petty pace from to'

 'This dead and his queen.'